Throw It in the Bag

-"Throw It in the Bag" is the first single from Fabolous' album Loso's Way (2009).
-The song features singer and Def Jam labelmate The-Dream, who also provided the production alongside Tricky Stewart.
+"Throw It in the Bag" is a song by American rapper Fabolous, released by Def Jam Recordings on May 12, 2009 as the lead single from his fifth album, Loso's Way (2009).
+It features a guest appearance from American singer and Def Jam labelmate The-Dream, who also provided the production alongside Tricky Stewart — both of whom co-wrote the song with Fabolous.
 It peaked at number 14 on the Billboard Hot 100—becoming the only single from Loso's Way to enter the chart—and received platinum certification by the Recording Industry Association of America (RIAA).

 Later in 2009, a pop rap remix of the song (often referred to as "Throw It In the Bag Pt.
 2") was released.
 Issued only in a promotional format, it contains a guest appearance from Canadian rapper Drake, as well as alternate verses from Fabolous, although the subject matter remains unchanged.
 The production, instead handled by Shatek King, heavily samples The-Dream's 2009 song "Fancy".

 Background

 Lyrically, "Throw It In The Bag" finds Fabolous and The-Dream discussing their inclination to splurge on their romantic partners.